 Researchers wouldn’t name particular efforts they felt were hyped, but Weedbrook pointed to the scale of investment in companies that focus only on quantum software as a sign of an investment bubble; some of them have raised tens of millions of dollars, even though they incur few costs for physical equipment or facilities.
 “It’s amazing amounts being raised, so it seems to indicate that there is a lot of hype,” says Weedbrook, whose firm develops both quantum hardware and software.

 But quantum-software firms argue that their work needs cash for both intensive development and to hire staff.
-Companies must also cover their costs for longer than the two-year period that a typical funding round is expected to support, says Christopher Savoie, chief executive of Zapata Computing, a quantum-software firm that raised $21 million earlier this year.
+Companies must also cover their costs for longer than the two-year period that a typical funding round is expected to support, says Christopher Savoie, chief executive of Zapata Computing, which raised $21 million earlier this year.
 This is because it remains uncertain when hardware for quantum software will emerge, and because firms need funding to lure scientists away from stable academic positions, he says.

 Not everyone is so concerned.
 O’Brien says that although VC firms might meet with researchers on the basis of buzz, he hasn’t yet seen that translate into bad decisions.
 And although quantum physics can seem counter-intuitive, these technologies are not inherently harder to understand than many others, he says.
 “There’s some weird and wacky stuff going on, but there’s weird and wacky stuff going on in a transistor.”